sparkmuse/Json2Model/README.md

 ##About

-Json2Model (aka Broccoli) is a small little tool to help to automate the creation of Models from JSON files.
+Json2Model (aka Broccoli) is a small little tool to help to automate the creation of Models from JSON files so you do not have to suffer :)

 ##Goals
 - Ability to create Model classes from the files.